-An auto-immune disease by nature, rheumatoid arthritis affects multiple systems of the body (hence called a systemic disease) though primarily it attacks the joints.
-Auto-immune disorders are those in which the body's protector cells ( immune system) mistakenly start attacking the body's own tissues.
-In this case, the immune system attacks the joints and surrounding tissues and gradually progresses to attack other systems and organs of the body as well.
+RA, being an auto-immune disease by nature, affects multiple systems of the body (hence called a systemic disease) though primarily joints are affected.
+Auto-immune disorders are those in which the body's protector cells (immune system) mistakenly start attacking the body's own tissues.
+In this case, the immune system attacks the joints and surrounding tissues, and gradually progresses to attack other systems and organs of the body as well.

-Rheumatoid arthritis has a global prevalence and affects females three times more commonly as compared to males.
-It can occur at any age though in most cases, it begins between 25 to 55 years of age.
+RA has a global prevalence and affects females three times more commonly than males.
+It can occur at any age but is most commonly seen to begin between 25 and 55 years of age.

-Rheumatoid arthritis is a potentially crippling disease which runs an intermittent course marked by phases of unpredictable exacerbations and spontaneous remissions.
-The disease primarily attacks peripheral joints which include the proximal interphalangeal joints (PIP) and metacarpophalangeal (MCP) joints of the hands, wrists, shoulders, elbows, knees, ankles, and metatarsophalangeal (MTP) joints of the feet.
+It is a potentially crippling disease which runs an intermittent course marked by phases of unpredictable exacerbations and spontaneous remissions.
+The disease primarily attacks the peripheral joints, which include the proximal interphalangeal joints (PIP) and metacarpophalangeal (MCP) joints of the hands, wrists, shoulders, elbows, knees, ankles, and metatarsophalangeal (MTP) joints of the feet.
 The muscles, tendons and ligaments surrounding the joints are also affected by the disease.

-Around 10% of the people who suffer from rheumatoid arthritis progress to the fourth stage resulting in total disability.
+Around 10% people who suffer from RA progress to the fourth stage resulting in total disability.
 Treatment can help to keep the disease under check and slow down its rate of progress.

-Chronic pain and disability are amongst the hallmark features of rheumatoid arthritis besides symmetric affection of the joints in many cases.
-Apart from causing polyarthritis, rheumatoid arthritis also affects skin, eyes, nerves, heart and blood vessels thus earning the name of a systemic disorder.
+Chronic pain and disability are amongst the hallmark features of RA besides symmetric affection of the joints in many cases.
+Apart from causing polyarthritis, RA also affects the skin, eyes, nerves, heart and blood vessels thus, earning the name of a systemic disorder.

 Need medical help?